danielkorzekwa/atpworldtour-api/README.md

 ### How to use atpworldapi from a maven project?

-1)Add maven repository to project pom.xml file:
+1) Add maven repository to project pom.xml file:

     <repositories>
       <repository>